What is the Good News?

 If it ended there, we would have no hope.
 But thankfully, God Himself has made a way for us to be forgiven of our sins and saved from Hell.
 What’s more, He offers a new opportunity to have a personal relationship with Him and to spend eternity with Him in paradise (Heaven).

 He has done this by coming to earth in the form of a man, Jesus Christ.
 Jesus is fully God; but He came to us – first as a helpless baby born of a virgin and then growing into manhood.
 Yet He lived a perfect and holy life, never sinning, and thus never accruing a sin-debt of His own.
 Instead, He taught people the truth about God and demonstrated His love for us.
 He then went to the Cross – dying the death of a criminal – to pay the penalty for our sins.
 He not only gave Himself up to experience an excruciating physical death, but He experienced the wrath of God and spiritual death – separation from God – on our behalf.
-Jesus also performed miracles, which validated His message and confirmed that He was the Savior that was long-promised in the Scriptures – the most amazing one being His own resurrection from the grave three days after He died.
+Jesus also performed miracles which validated His message and confirmed that He was the Savior that was long-promised in the Scriptures, the most amazing of those being His own resurrection from the grave three days after He died.
 Jesus’s resurrection proved that God the Father accepted His Son’s sacrifice as the payment for the sin-debt of all of those who would trust in Him as their Savior.

 But after he had considered these things, an angel of the Lord suddenly appeared to him in a dream, saying, “Joseph, son of David, don’t be afraid to take Mary as your wife, because what has been conceived in her is by the Holy Spirit.
 She will give birth to a son, and you are to name Him Jesus, because He will save His people from their sins.”